jones58/brutalist-map/README.md

   - Edited Geojson to add properties title and a google maps link to be displayed in the popup.
 - changed colours in mapbox studio to match the rest of the site (white labels, white background for light mode)
 - added favicon
+- Next I wanted to change the colour of the markers on the map based on whether buildings had been visited or not (ie if they were in local storage).
+This proved difficult to do with mapbox studio and the markers i had originally made in there, so I decided to make my own markers based on the geojson file i have.
+I was then able to manipulate these markers based on local storage.

 ## Debugging: